rtcornwell/cdp-ranger-obs/README.md

 ranger-obs-client installation

 1. Installation:

 	Place the ranger-obs-client-0.1.0-SNAPSHOT .jar and the ranger-obs-client-0.1.0-SNAPSHOT-tests .jar in the hadoop-obs directory

 2. Configuration
+	Add the following configuration key to the core-site .xml file under the hadoop component directory:

+	ranger.obs.service.rpc.address:<ipaddress>:26900
+		ranger-obs-service RPC service address xxxx:26900, supports configuring multiple addresses to be split by semicolons ranger.obs.service.kerberos.principal：rangerobs/hadoop@NOVALOCAL
+	fs.obs.authorize.provider:org.apache.hadoop.fs.obs.security.RangerAuthorizeProvider:
-Add the following configuration key to the core-site .xml file under the hadoop component directory: ranger.obs.service.rpc.address: ranger-obs-service RPC service address xxxx:26900, supports configuring multiple addresses to be split by semicolons ranger.obs.service.kerberos.principal：rangerobs/hadoop@NOVALOCAL fs.obs.authorize.provider:org.apache.hadoop.fs.obs.security.RangerAuthorizeProvider: When this parameter is configured, the hadoop-obs module will walk the rangerauthentication logic, otherwise it will not take the ranger authentication logic
+	When this parameter is configured, the hadoop-obs module will walk the rangerauthentication logic, otherwise it will not take the ranger authentication logic

 ranger-admin configuration

 (1)	Enter the obs service on ranger and create a policy for a bucket.
 The bucket should have been created ahead

 The relevant parameters are meanings as follows:

 bucket: OBS bucket name
 path: Object path, support wildcards, note that object paths do not start with /.
 include: Indicates whether the set permission applies to path itself or to a pathother than path.